sta199-fa20-002/website/content/syllabus/index.md

 Individual homework extensions will only be given for extenuating circumstances.
 Please contact Professor Tackett if you have an extenuating circumstance that prohibits you from completing the homework by the stated due date.

-To accommodate unexpected events, the lowest lab grade will be dropped at the end of the semester.
+*To accommodate unexpected events, the lowest lab grade will be dropped at the end of the semester.*

-### Labs
+### Final Project

-In labs, you will apply the concepts discussed in lecture to various data analysis scenarios, with a focus on the computation.
-Most lab assignments will be performed in teams, and all team members are expected to contribute equally to the completion of each assignment.
-You are expected to use the team's Git repository on the course's GitHub page as as the central platform for collaboration.
-Commits to this repository will be used as a metric of each team member's relative contribution for each lab, and you will also be asked to evaluate your team members' engagement periodically during the semester.
-Lab assignments must be typed up using R Markdown, correspond to an appropriate GitHub repository, and submitted as a .pdf file to Gradescope.

-If you have a scheculed lab time (sections 01 - 03), you are expected to attend lab during your scheduled time.
-This is a time for you to work with your teammates under the guidance of a teaching assistant who is there to help you as you work on the assignment.

-If you do not have a scheduled lab time (section 04), you will still be required to complete the lab with your teammates by the stated due date.
-It will be up to the team members to identify a meeting time (if feasible) and communication plan, so labs can be completed collaboratively.
-The teaching team will provide tips and resources to help you establish an asynchronous workflow.

-To accommodate unexpected events, the lowest lab grade will be dropped at the end of the semester.
+The purpose of the project is to apply what you’ve learned throughout the semester to analyze an interesting data-based research question using regression.
+The project will be completed with your lab teams, and each team will present their work in video and in writing during the final exam period.
+More information about the project will be provided a few weeks into the semester.

 ### Exams

-There are two (2) individual, take-home, open-note exams worth 15% each.
+There are two individual, take-home, open-note exams worth 15% each.
 The exams are an opportunity to assess the knowledge and skills you’ve learned.
 Each exam will include small analysis and computational tasks related to the content discussed in lectures, homework assignments, and labs.
 More details about the content and structure of the exams will be discussed during the semester.

-### Final Project

-The purpose of the project is to apply what you’ve learned throughout the semester to analyze an interesting data-based research question using regression.
-The project will be completed with your lab teams, and each team will present their work in video and in writing during the final exam period.
-More information about the project will be provided a few weeks into the semester.

 ### Participation